Child Safety Tips:

 Upon returning home, ask the sitter what happened while you were away.
 Make sure the sitter gets home safely.
 Ask your children later if anything unusual happened or made them feel uncomfortable.
 Were there any telephone calls or visitors?

 On the flip-side, to protect your child when s/he is the babysitter (or in any situation) have a clever code-word ready to alert you to danger.
-They can mention that during a phone call to signal you to come get them.
+They can mention that during a phone call to signal you to come help them.

 DAYCARE CENTERS and HOME-BASED BABYSITTERS